+The Organization leases office facilities under long-term operating lease agreements expiring December 31, 2029 and November 1, 2027.
 The weighted-average discount rate is based on the discount rate implicit in the lease.
 The Organization has elected the option to use the risk-free rate determined using a period comparable to the lease terms as the discount rate for leases where the implicit rate is not readily determinable.
 The Organization has applied the risk-free rate option to the office facilities classes of assets.